Freetz/freetz/make/README.md

      - [Weiteres](../docs/make/sundtek.md#weiteres)

   * **<u>sundtek-rtspd: Include Sundtek Streaming Server (rtspd)</u><a id='sundtek-rtspd'></a>**<br>
+    Download the latest version of rtspd each time Freetz is built.

   * **<u>SynCE dccm 0.9.1</u><a id='synce-dccm'></a>**<br>
+    SynCE is a framework to sync WinCE devices

   * **<u>SynCE serial 0.10.0 (binary only)</u><a id='synce-serial'></a>**<br>
+    SynCE is a framework to sync WinCE devices

   * **[Tcpdump 4.1.1 (binary only)](../docs/make/tcpdump.md)<a id='tcpdump'></a>**<br>
     Network monitoring and data acquisition tool
      - [Warning](../docs/make/tcpdump.md#warning)

   * **<u>tcpproxy 2.0.0-beta15 (binary only)</u><a id='tcpproxy'></a>**<br>
     tcpproxy is a proxy (or tunnel or redirector) for TCP/IP protocols.
-In standalone mode it waits for incoming connections forwarding
+In standalone mode it waits for incoming connections forwarding them to another machine or starting a local server program.

   * **[tcp_wrappers 7.6 (binary only)](../docs/make/tcp_wrappers.md)<a id='tcp_wrappers'></a>**<br>
     TCP Wrapper is a host-based Networking ACL system, used to filter network access to Internet Protocol servers on (Unix-like) operating systems such as Linux or BSD.
-It allows host or subnetwork IP addresses, names and/or ident query replies, to be
+It allows host or subnetwork IP addresses, names and/or ident query replies, to be used as tokens on which to filter for access control purposes.

   * **<u>Tesseract OCR 3.02.02 (binary only)</u><a id='tesseract'></a>**<br>
     Tesseract is an Open Source OCR engine Note: Tesseract including languages files is a huge package and requires a lot of RAM at run-time.
 It is NOT recommended to use it on boxes having less than 64MB RAM.